jctrl/learning-resources/ruby-rails.md

 * [Awesome Ruby](https://github.com/markets/awesome-ruby) - A collection of awesome Ruby libraries, tools, frameworks and software.
 The essential Ruby to build modern Apps and Web Apps.

+---

+## Rubygems

+Some usefull rubygems.

+* [Thor](http://whatisthor.com/) - Thor is a toolkit for building powerful command-line interfaces.
+It is used in Bundler, Vagrant, Rails and others.
+* [DotEnv](https://github.com/bkeepers/dotenv) - Loads environment variables from `.env`.